stackitcloud/stackit-cli/docs/stackit_config_profile_create.md

 ```
       --empty             Create the profile with the initial default configurations
   -h, --help              Help for "stackit config profile create"
-      --ignore-existing   Suppress the error it the profile exists already
+      --ignore-existing   Suppress the error if the profile exists already
       --no-set            Do not set the profile as the active profile
 ```